hihell/hihell.github.io/_site/README.md

-# Sirupsen.com
+# hihell

 My personal website and blog.
-I [blogged about it](http://sirupsen.com/the-switch-to-github-pages/).
+Mainly discuss algorithm and other coding things, you may find some drawing as well.

 ## License